PeteJames21/alx-higher_level_programming/0x02-python-import_modules/README.md

 ## 5-variable_load.py
 Import a variable from a module

+## 100-my_calculator.py
+Create a simple calculator that gets its input from the commandline

 ## 101-easy_print.py
 Print a string without using `print`, `eval`, `open`, or`import sys`